Emma Navarro

 Emma Navarro (born May 18, 2001) is an American professional tennis player.
-She has a career-high singles ranking of No. 8 by the WTA, achieved on September 9, 2024 and a doubles ranking of No. 93, achieved on August 12, 2024.
-Navarro has won two singles titles on the WTA Tour, and reached a major semifinal at the 2024 US Open.
+She has a career-high singles ranking of No. 8 by the WTA, achieved on September 9, 2024, and a doubles ranking of No. 93, achieved on August 12, 2024.
+Navarro has won three singles titles on the WTA Tour, and reached a major semifinal at the 2024 US Open.

-Navarro played college tennis at the University of Virginia and won the NCAA Singles Championship in 2021, later becoming the first women's singles NCAA champion to reach the US Open semifinals.
-She won her first WTA Tour title at the 2024 Hobart International in Hobart, Australia.
+Navarro played college tennis at the University of Virginia and won the NCAA Singles Championship in 2021.
+She won her first WTA Tour title in 2024 at the 2024 Hobart International.
+In 2025, she was part of the United States squad that reached the Billie Jean King Cup final.

 Career

 2019: WTA Tour debut

-Navarro finished as the runner-up in the junior 2019 French Open singles draw, and won the junior 2019 French Open in doubles playing with Chloe Beck.
-They also finished as runners-up in the junior 2019 Australian Open.
+Navarro finished as the runner-up in the French Open girls' singles, and won the girls' doubles playing with Chloe Beck.
+They also finished as runners-up in the Australian Open girls' doubles.

 Navarro made her WTA Tour main-draw debut at the 2019 Charleston Open in South Carolina, after receiving a wildcard for the singles and doubles events.

-2020–2022: NCAA champion, major debut
+2020–2022: Major debut, NCAA champion

 Navarro was rated as the best tennis recruit in the nation and joined the Virginia Cavaliers in the fall of 2020 after having previously committed to Duke University in Durham, North Carolina.
 For her freshman year, she went 25–1 in singles and reached the No. 1 ranking in the country.
 She avenged her only loss of the season in the final of the 2021 NCAA singles championship, beating defending champion Estela Perez-Somarriba of the University of Miami.
 Navarro made it to the NCAA doubles semifinals partnering with Rosie Johanson.
 Navarro was named the ITA Rookie of the Year and was a finalist for the Honda Sports Award.
-With her NCAA win, she earned a wild card into the 2021 US Open main draw where she made her Grand Slam tournament debut.
+With her NCAA win, she earned a wildcard into the 2021 US Open main draw where she made her Grand Slam main-draw debut.

 Navarro went 26–2 in singles for her second-year, ending the year ranked No. 2 nationally, after losing to Abigail Rencheli of NC State in the round of 16 of the 2022 NCAA singles championship.
 She was again an All-American in singles and doubles and was a finalist for the Honda Sports Award.
 She left Virginia after her second season.